 - When To Pick Picaridin: Researchers are starting to think Picaridin might have a slight edge over DEET, and it has a lower toxicity profile.
 It’s definitely the favored pick when it comes to kids and lower concentrations are enough for similar protection levels: A 5-10 percent concentration can guard against ticks and mosquitoes for 2-4 hours, and a 20 percent concentration should last all day.
 You can remember it by this fun nemonic device: Pic(aridin) a lower concentration when it comes to your kids.
 Or you can just remember it.

 - Oil Of Lemon Eucalyptus Is The Best of The Botanicals: A 30-percent concentration of this DEET alternative will be effective for up to 6 hours for you.
-It’s definitely not safe for kids 3 and under, though.
+It’s definitely not safe for kids three and under, though.

 - Essential Oils, Not So Essential: If you can’t get past a hatred for synthetic chemicals, the geniuses over at the Disease Control Department, London School of Hygiene and Tropical Medicine have determined some combination of soybean and geranium oil (and prayer) is your best bet.
 Popular formulations using peppermint, citronella, and whatever your mom uses in her matzo ball soup have been proven to be less effective at best, ineffective at worst, and unfit for truly disease-prone areas under any circumstances.

-Once It’s On Your Kid
+Once Insect Repellent Is On Your Kid

 - Hand-To-Hand Contact: Apply repellent to your own hands, and then just smear that all over your kids (avoiding the mouth, eyes, and ears).
 You don’t want them putting it on their hands themselves, because they’re kids and hands and mouths go hand in hand.